amarantha-k/cbas/_drafts/3_query.md

       } ]

 ## <a id="Limit_clauses">LIMIT Clauses</a>
-The `LIMIT` clause is used to limit the result set to a specified constant size.
-The use of the `LIMIT` clause is illustrated in the following example.
+Use the `LIMIT` clause to limit the result set to a specified constant size, as shown in the following example.

 ##### Example